 Each July, the largest event in the state, the North Dakota State Fair, draws visitors from around the region.
 This vibrant city is full of attractions, including Roosevelt Park Zoo, Dakota Territory Air Museum and the Scandinavian Heritage Park, which honors the five Scandinavian countries.
 It includes a full-size replica of the Gol Stave Church.

 Minot has a 65-piece symphony orchestra making it one of the smallest cities with a symphonic ensemble in the country.
-Norsk Høstfest, which translates to “Norwegian fall festival,” occurs annually and draws international travelers from around the world, including some trolls and Vikings.
-The largest Scandinavian festival in North America features traditional cuisine and top-notch entertainment.
+Norsk Høstfest, which translates to “Norwegian fall festival,” occurs annually and is the largest Scandinavian festival in North America.
+It features traditional cuisine and top-notch entertainment that draws international travelers from around the world.